ciphrex/mSIGNA/README.md

     deps/CoinQ/src/CoinQ_coinparams.cpp

-New in 0.10.0: Segregated witness support.
+New since 0.10.0: Segregated witness support.
 Only supported on blockchains that currently support it.